Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Prompt Engineering for Utterance Classification

 \subsubsection{Inter-Model Consistency Analysis}

-We conducted a comprehensive inter-model consistency analysis to evaluate the degree of agreement between LLMs in their classification decisions.
-This analysis employed two established agreement metrics that provide complementary perspectives on model alignment: Cohen's $\kappa$ \citep{cohen} and Fleiss' $\kappa$ \citep{fleiss}. }
+We conducted an inter-model consistency analysis to evaluate the degree of agreement between LLMs in their classification decisions.
+This analysis employed two established agreement metrics that provide complementary perspectives on model alignment: Cohen's $\kappa$ \citep{cohen} and Fleiss' $\kappa$ \citep{fleiss}.